real-itu/benchmarking_evolution_and_bo/readme.md

 ```

 We provide four objective functions for testing.
 Running each of these scripts should give you an animation with the obj. function in the background. `exploration` is usually the (initial) standard deviation.

+### Playing with the Bayesian Optimization script

+If you run `bayesian_optimization.py`, you'll see not only the objective function, but also the GP model's predictions and the acquisition function.

+[TODO: add a short description of the algorithms and on B.O.]